ovh/docs/pages/cloud/vps/starting_with_a_vps/guide.lt-lt.md

 ## Requirements

-- You need to have reserved your VPS on the OVH website: <https://www.ovh.ie/vps/>.
+- You need to have reserved your VPS on the [OVH website](https://www.ovh.ie/vps/).
 - You need to have received the email with your access ID after the installation (validated during your order).